The people of Idaho elected Brad Little as the state’s 33rd Governor in November 2018. He became Governor on January 7, 2019.

 Brad is an Emmett native who was raised on his family’s sheep and cattle ranching operation.
 He graduated from the University of Idaho in 1977 with a Bachelor of Science in Agribusiness, and has worked in the ranching industry for his entire professional life.
 In 1978, Brad had good fortune and married Teresa Soulen of Weiser.

 Teresa and Brad are the proud parents of two sons who have wonderful wives – Adam and Angela, and David and Kelsey.
-They have five beautiful grandchildren.
+They have six beautiful grandchildren.

 Brad has a heart for public service.
 He first served in public office in 2001 when he was selected to fill a Senate vacancy.
 He was then elected to four consecutive terms to the Idaho Senate.
 During his service as a Senator, Brad was elected by his Republican peers during his first full term to serve in Party leadership as Majority Caucus Chair.
 He then served as Idaho’s 37th Lt.
 Governor starting on January 6, 2009.